platformsh/platformsh-docs/sites/friday/src/get-started/here/make-changes.md

    {{% vendor/name %}} provides a feature called [source integration](integrations/source.html) that allows your {{% vendor/name %}} project to be fully integrated with your external repository.
    This enables you, as a developer, to use a normal Git workflow (`git add . && git commit -m "message" && git push`) to deploy your environment—with no need to connect to the {{% vendor/name %}} Console.

-   Assuming you already activate source integration feature on your project, you need to use the following to create a new branch:
+   Assuming you've already activated the source integration feature on your project, create a new branch:
    ```bash {location="Terminal"}
    git checkout -b feat-a && git push -u origin feat-a
    ```
-   This command creates a new local `feat-a` Git branch based on the `main` Git branch and create related environment on {{< vendor/name >}}.
+   This creates a new local `feat-a` Git branch based on the `main` Git branch and a related environment on {{< vendor/name >}}.
-   The new environment is inactive by default, and when you would activate it, it will inherit the data (service data and assets) of its parent environment (the production environment here).
+   The new environment is inactive by default.
+When you would activate it, it will inherit the data (service data and assets) of its parent environment (the Production environment here).

    {{< note >}}
-   When your local feature is ready, please see how to [activate your environment](/environments/deactivate-environment.md#reactivate-an-environment)
+   When your local feature is ready, [activate your environment](/environments/deactivate-environment.md#reactivate-an-environment).
    {{< /note >}}

 {{< /codetabs >}}